nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 		- Cross Account Access to SNS topic
 		- Allowing other service (e.g. S3) to write to an SNS topic
 - **SNS + SQS Fan Out**
-	- Push once in SNS, receive in all SQS queues that are subscribers
+	- Push **once in SNS**, receive in all SQS queues that are subscribers
 	- Fully decoupled, no data loss
 	- Ability to add more SQS subscribers over time
 	- Make sure your SQS queue **access policy** allows for SNS to write